MTV (Canadian TV channel)

 MTV was a Canadian English-language discretionary specialty channel formerly owned by Bell Media subsidiary of BCE Inc. with the name and branding used under a licensing agreement with Paramount Global.
 Originally devoted to talk, lifestyle, documentary and scripted programming, the channel drifted towards programming sourced from its U.S. counterpart aimed at men ages 12-87 before the channel would wind down in 2024.

 The channel launched as Talktv in 2000 by Bell Globemedia, but was not as widely available prior to its relaunch in March 2006.
 Unlike MTV channels in the United States and elsewhere, the channel was restricted in its ability to carry music programming until 2015, due to conditions in the channel's licence issued by the Canadian Radio-television and Telecommunications Commission (CRTC).
 Thus, the channel never used the "Music Television" tagline as its international counterparts did prior to 2010.
 Instead, MuchMusic had been launched in 1984 as the designated Canadian channel dedicated to mainstream music.

 As a former Category A service, MTV was required to be carried on the basic service of all digital cable providers across Canada.
 The channel was typically offered optionally at the discretion of providers.

 On October 30, 2024, Bell Media announced that MTV Canada would be discontinued at the end of the year.
 The channel terminated on December 31, 2024.
-The sister network Much took over the programming of MTV Canada.
+MTV programs were moved to sister channel Much and carried by Crave, while rival Paramount+ carried a majority of MTV's global programming.